Amazon Devices Product Pages Re-invisioned

 My role

-I led the I led the strategic and organizational work that made this redesign possible.
-That meant defining the problem framework before any design work began, aligning the design resourcing for this initiative, and ensuring design was operating as a strategic partner to product—not an order taker executing a brief.
+I led the strategic and organizational work that made this redesign possible.
+That meant defining the problem framework before any design work began, aligning the design and research resourcing for this initiative, reviewing work to elevate the design quality, and ensuring design was operating as a strategic partner to product—not an order taker executing a brief.

 What I did

 Defined the framework that unlocked alignment.
-The page had three competing business priorities with no agreed stack ranking.
-I named that problem explicitly and proposed adopting Amazon's central Zone Framework—grouping like information and customer actions together to reduce context switching—combined with progressive disclosure to reduce visual clutter without removing content some customers would need.
-Framing the design problem as a prioritization problem gave business and tech leaders something concrete to align on before a single pixel moved.
+Leadership knew what the pages looked too long and too cluttered, but early debates focused on volume of features and designs of individual features, without on articulation of why that was actually problematic.
+I audited the page, determining what job each feature was doing, and determined the page had three competing business priorities with no agreed stack ranking.
+This simplified the problem and helped us frame the conversation around the business priorities.
+I proposed adopting Amazon's central Zone Framework—grouping like information and customer actions together to reduce context switching—combined with progressive disclosure to reduce visual clutter without removing content some customers would need.

-Pushed back on upsell and cross-sell placement.
-Stakeholders wanted accessories and companion products prominently featured throughout the page.
+Helped navigate the business priority debate.
+The top of the page was the highest point of contention, and some stakeholders wanted accessories featured prominently there.
 I argued that asking customers to consider the ecosystem before they'd committed to the base device was hurting conversion—if they don't buy the device, they can't buy anything else.
-I proposed consolidating cross-sell into a sec tion below product information and in a focused experience triggered after a customer adds to cart.
+I proposed consolidating cross-sell into a section below product information and in a focused experience triggered after a customer adds to cart.
 A/B testing proved the hypothesis: removing upsell features from the top of the page improved base device sales.

 The outcome